best jerry can gasket

 Sealing Performance Provides excellent sealing to prevent fuel and odor leakage

-Design Features Tight fit for secure sealing, easy to install and replace without tools
+Installation Easy to install and replace without professional tools

 Pros: